rayraycray/Ronaldo-and-Messi/README.md

     <h1>
       Ronaldoo and Messi's GOAT argument.

-      <p> I will be discussing how Ronaldo and Messi are both GOATS of soccer and fans shouldn't fight over who is better.
+      <p> I will be discussing how Ronaldo and Messi are both GOATS of soccer and how fans shouldn't fight over who is better.
       </p>

       <h2>
-        They both have many achievements to the game.
+        They both have many trophies with the game.
         <img src="https://cdn.punchng.com/wp-content/uploads/2021/10/08193312/Ronaldo-Messi-Ballo-dOr.jpg" />
-        <p>  </p>
+        <p> Ronaldo and Messi both have their fair-share of ballon d'ors in the game.
+While Messi may have 7 and Ronaldo has 5 ballon d'ors, this doesn't necessarily say that Ronaldo is worse than Messi.
+Even though Ronaldo has less, he has more UEFA Champion League titles compared to Messi, which shows that they are both great players.  </p>
         <h2>
           <img src="" />
           <p> </p>